JADDU-1/coding-practices/commentsApp/README.md

-In this practice let's build a **Comments App** by applying the concepts we have learned till now.
+In this project, let's build a **Comments App** by applying the concepts we have learned till now.

 ### Refer to the image below: